The most expensive feeling in finance

 - Missed 20 best days: $190,000

-The cost of acting on that feeling isn't a small drag on returns.
-It's the difference between building wealth and watching it evaporate.
+The cost of acting on that feeling is the difference between building wealth and watching it evaporate.

 What "I'll buy back in" actually looks like